osuAkatsuki/bancho.py/README.md

-# gulag - A dev-friendly osu! server written in modern python.
+# A dev-friendly osu! server written in modern python

 Looking for an easy to use, completely open-source osu! server implementation undergoing rapid development?